Connect with us

 It complicates matters because it is possible — some say likely — that Gunn will square off against Reeves in the 2023 Republican primary for governor, and because of the staunch Mississippi Republicans who will vote in that primary, neither candidate wants to be seen as supporting Obamacare.

 Recent polling indicates that Mississippi politicians’ fear of being linked to Obamacare might be exaggerated.
-A January 2022 poll by AARP found that 68% of Mississippians over the age of 50, 57% of Republicans polled, favor expanding Medicaid.
+A January 2022 poll by AARP found that 68% of Mississippians over the age of 50, including 57% of Republicans polled, favor expanding Medicaid.
 Other polls, such as those conducted by Chism Research and Millsaps College, have shown similar results.

 But polls have not moved Gunn and Reeves.